 - Serving as the state partner for the South Slough National Estuarine Research Reserve in Charleston (1974)

-DSL ensures a legacy for Oregonians and their public schools through sound stewardship of lands, wetlands, waterways, estates and the Common School Fund.
+DSL ensures a legacy for Oregonians and their public schools through sound stewardship of lands, wetlands, waterways, and the Common School Fund.